 Various factors such as the presence of multiple intermediaries along the value chain, limited access to credit and markets, insufficient transparency, and disorganization in the market and supply chain inhibit its development.

-And are particularly detrimental to smallholder farmers who constitute the majority of India’s farms (86%); therefore, an effective food traceability system is necessary to manage quality and safety risks and promote the development of effective supply chain management in India.
+And are particularly detrimental to smallholder farmers who constitute the majority of India’s farms (86%); therefore, an effective food traceability system with a stepped approach is necessary to manage quality and safety risks and promote the development of effective supply chain management in India.

 What are the steps being taken towards achieving food safety in India?